KarryRen/MgRL-CE/README.md

 ## Dataset Acquisition

-This study extensively performs experiments on 3 real-world Datasets to verify the feasibility of the proposed MgRL-CE.
-You can **DOWNLOAD** the raw dataset from the following links.
+This study extensively performs experiments on **3 Real-World Datasets** to verify the feasibility of the proposed MgRL-CE.
+You can **DOWNLOAD** the raw datasets from the following links, and here are also some description about the datasets.

 - **UCI electricity dataset (ELECT)**.
 Could be downloaded from [**HERE**](https://archive.ics.uci.edu/dataset/321/electricityloaddiagrams20112014) !

-  > The UCI electricity dataset collects electricity consumption (kW of each 15mins) of **370 clients** over a 4-year period from 2011 to 2014, some of which were created after 2011, and all of the missing electricity consumption data for these customers are filled with **ZEROS**.
+  > The UCI electricity dataset collects electricity consumption of each 15 minutes (unit: kW*15min) from a total of **370** clients over a **4-year period from 2011 to 2014**, some of which were created after 2011, and all missing data on electricity consumption for these clients are filled with **ZEROS** !
   >

 - **IF_M0 future Limit Order Book dataset (LOB)**.
 Updating 🔥.